 Resources to Help Pay Vet Bills

-House Rabbit Society cannot provide funds to help owners who can’t afford to pay their veterinary bills.
+House Rabbit Society cannot provide funds to help guardians who can’t afford to pay their veterinary bills.

 One way to ensure that you won’t be caught without the funds to pay for your rabbit’s health care is to purchase a pet health insurance policy.
-There are a number of companies which offer these policies for individual pets and for homes with multiple pets.
-You’ll need to find a company that insures “exotics” like rabbits such as VPI Pet Insurance.
+There is one company in the US which offers veterinary insurance for rabbits: Nationwide Pet Insurance.

 Check with veterinary schools in your state to see if they offer discount services to the public.
 You can find a list of veterinary schools in the Education section of the American Veterinary Medical Association’s website.

-Contacting your local municipal animal shelter or humane society is another way to see if there are low cost services in your area.
+Check with your local municipal animal shelter or humane society to see if there are low cost services in your area.

-Care Credit is another option.
-It allows clients to finance veterinary (and other medical) care at offices which are members; this plan allows the client to charge their bill and make payments to Care Credit.
+Care Credit allows clients to finance veterinary (and other medical) care at offices which are members; this plan allows the client to charge their bill and make payments to Care Credit.
 If the bill is paid in full by a pre-determined time, there is no interest charged.
-This can be incredibly helpful and more and more vets are signing up for the program.

-Following is a list of organizations which maybe able to help owners with veterinarian bills.
+Following is a list of organizations which maybe able to help guardians with veterinary bills.
 HRS cannot vouch for these organizations, nor can we guarantee that they will help you.
-The content of these sites are maintained by those organizations offering information on their sites.
-You need to contact them if there are discrepancies on their websites.

 - Bunnies in Need